 So, moving ahead, according to astronomy, this is a naturally occurring event during which the center of the sun appears to cross over the celestial equatorial line of the earth.
 In layman, one can say that an equinox occurs when the sun switches sides from one hemisphere of the earth to the other.

 Not to mention, there are two types of equinoxes.
-Fall equinox, also known as the autumnal equinox that marks the first day of fall.
-And, the Spring Equinox, also known as Vernal equinox that marks the first day of spring.
+The fall equinox, also known as the autumnal equinox marks the first day of fall.
+And, the Spring Equinox, also known as the Vernal equinox marks the first day of spring.

 Highly Recommended: Equinox vs Solstice – What’s the Difference?